-JOB SKILLS - TRANSITION PARTNERSHIP PROGRAM
+JOB SKILLS - TRANSITION 723144 PARTNERSHIP PROGRAM Year (10 credits) [11 / 12]

 This course introduces the students to a hands-on program that gives students opportunities to assess their own skills and determine the type of jobs they want to have in the future.
-Career development curriculum offers hands-on, role-play simulations in the classroom where students learn self-management, critical thinking, and relevance between education and real jobs.
+Career development curriculum offers hands-on, role-play simulations in the classroom where students learn selfmanagement, critical thinking, and relevance between education and real jobs.
 Additionally, this course will focus on teaching students workplace readiness, acquiring transferrable work skills, strengthening time and task management skills, and developing clear and professional workplace communication skills.